ralna/GALAHAD/doc/Julia/rst-dir/struct_trs_control_type.rst

 	Int32 new_m

-how much of :math:`M` has changed since the previous call.
+how much of $M$ has changed since the previous call.
 Possible values are

 * 0 unchanged